 We propose that an active mechanism of detached mindfulness fundamentally relies on a form of automatized metacognition.
 The common conception of metacognition refers to the monitoring and control of cognitive processes (Flavell 1979; Fleming, Dolan, & Frith, 2012).
-Metacognitive control concerns the active regulation of cognitive processes or states to either activate or suppress them (Proust, 2013; Wells, 2019).
-The control of one's own cognitive activity can involve a range of processes such as attention, emotion, planning, reasoning, and memory (Efklides, Schwartz, & Brown, 2017; Pearman et al., 2020).
-Metacognitive monitoring refers to the ability to recognize and identify cognitive states.
+Metacognitive control refers to the active regulation of cognitive processes or states to either activate or inhibit them (Proust, 2013; Wells, 2019).
+The regulation of one's own cognitive processes can involve various processes such as attention, emotion, planning, reasoning, and memory (Efklides, Schwartz, & Brown, 2017; Pearman et al., 2020).
+Metacognitive monitoring refers to the capacity to recognize and identify cognitive states.
 It involves the perception of internal mental states such as thoughts and feelings in order to regulate those states or direct behavior.

-Research has demonstrated that metacognitive monitoring can be developed and improved through training (Baird, Mrazek, Phillips, & Schooler, 2014).
+Studies demonstrate that metacognitive monitoring can be developed and improved through training (Baird, Mrazek, Phillips, & Schooler, 2014).
 For instance, attentional processes can be developed and enhanced through the repeated practice of attention-based tasks (Posner et al., 2015).
-Metacognitive training such as mindfulness techniques is integral to both

-Cognitive Behavior Therapy (CBT; Dobson, 2013) and Metacognitive Therapy (MCT; Normann & Morina, 2018) and facilitates improved control over maladaptive thoughts and emotions (Wells, 2011, 2019; Hagen et al., 2017).
-The benefits of mindfulness training relies partly on its enhancement of metacognitive sensitivity, which is considered the extent to which one is able to perceive their own mental processes or states, including thoughts, feelings, and emotions (Fleming & Lau, 2014).
-Improved metacognitive sensitivity has the effect lowering one's metacognitive threshold, which refers to the minimal level of a stimulus required for a person to be aware of some mental state and make a judgment about it (Charles, Chardin, & Haggard, 2020; Pauen & Haynes, 2021).
+Metacognitive training such as mindfulness techniques is integral to both Cognitive Behavior Therapy (CBT; Dobson, 2013) and Metacognitive Therapy (MCT; Normann & Morina, 2018) and facilitates improved control over maladaptive thoughts and emotions (Wells, 2011, 2019; Hagen et al., 2017).
+The benefits of mindfulness training rely partly on its enhancement of metacognitive sensitivity, which is the extent to which one is able to perceive their own mental processes or states, including thoughts, feelings, and emotions (Fleming & Lau, 2014).
+Improved metacognitive sensitivity has the effect of lowering one's metacognitive threshold - the minimal level of a stimulus required for a person to be aware of some mental state and make a judgment about it (Charles, Chardin, & Haggard, 2020; Pauen & Haynes, 2021).
 The metacognitive threshold can also be lowered by way of attentional training, such as detached mindfulness and meditation, which allows one to perceive a weaker signal strength from internal cognitive states (Fox et al., 2016).
 While this has been effectively modelled within ACT-R (Conway-Smith & West, 2023) it is not the main focus of this paper.